Carnegie Centre of Excellence for Mental Health in Schools

 All participants will also have access to the Carnegie Mental Health and Wellbeing Lead Community to attend further CPD opportunities.

-Duration: The course runs from November – February and is broken into five online units with seminars and two 121 session and finishes with a regional face to face day with coaching triads and round table discussions.
+Duration: The course runs from January 2023 - May 2023 and is broken into eight online units with group coaching sessions and finishes with a regional face to face day with coaching triads and round table discussions.